Akumar4318/digital-dinner-Project/README.md

  ┣ README.md

-Q:- ● Any assumptions made or challenges faced
+### Q:- ● Any assumptions made or challenges faced

-One major challenge I faced was understanding PostgreSQL, as it was my first time using it in a project.
-Designing the schema according to the project requirements took some time.
-The biggest hurdle, however, was deploying the PostgreSQL database on Render and successfully fetching data from it.
+💬 In my project, I used both PostgreSQL and MongoDB to explore their strengths and learn how to decide which fits best depending on the use case.
+It helped me gain real-world insight into choosing the right database technology. 🙌

 📡 API Endpoints